 conservation work more impactful.

-Becoming a Fellow is a competitive process, requiring the submission of a project proposal (proposals due by October 10, 2025).
+Becoming a Fellow is a competitive process.
+The submission period for project proposals for the next cohort begins each August.
 These proposals are then reviewed by a committee of CCC staff and partners with expertise in collaborative conservation.
 We typically are able to fund about five projects in each cohort.

 $77,750 awarded to 22 Fellows working on 5 projects in Colorado and the Southwest USA, Mexico, Mongolia, and Brazil.
 Meet the Fellows and read about the projects here.